 These are not estimates.
-The Centers for Medicare & Medicaid Services confirmed the figures in its official 2026 Part B fact sheet, which also updated Part A hospital cost-sharing and income-related surcharge brackets for higher earners.
+The Centers for Medicare & Medicaid Services (CMS) confirmed the figures in its official 2026 Part B fact sheet, which also updated Part A hospital cost-sharing and income-related surcharge brackets for higher earners.

 What the increases actually mean for your wallet

-The standard $202.90 monthly premium is the amount most Medicare Part B enrollees pay; higher-income beneficiaries owe more through surcharges described below.
+The standard $202.90 monthly premium is the amount most Medicare Part B enrollees pay; higher-income beneficiaries owe more through surcharges outlined below.
 Here is the basic math for someone on traditional Medicare paying the standard rate:

 - 2025 annual Part B cost floor: $185.00 × 12 months + $257 deductible = $2,477